 In this course, students investigate real-world topics from multiple perspectives; carefully analyze information, write evidence-based arguments, and effectively communicate them; work independently and with a team to research a topic, develop a written report and deliver a presentation, and defend their decisions.
 In addition to the mandatory AP exam, students are also evaluated based on two performance tasks: a team project and presentation, and an individual essay and presentation.
-This is the first year of a two-year sequence, and students who enroll in 11th grade must take AP Research in 12th grade.
+This is the first year of a two-year sequence, and students who enroll in AP Seminar must take AP Research in the following year.